 Separation

-According to Section 49 of the Family Law Act, married parties are only separated if:
+Separationn is a more common legal term for unmarried couples who want to break up.
+According to Section 49 of the Family Law Act, partners can only separated if:

 - The relationship was brought to an end due to an action or conduct of a partner;